erwindon/SaltGUI/README.md

 ## Key administration
 In situations like cloud hosting, hosts may be deleted or shutdown frequently.
 But Salt remembers the key status from both.
-SaltGUI can compare the list of keys agains a reference list.
+SaltGUI can compare the list of keys against a reference list.
-The reference list is maintained as a text file, one minion name per line.
+The reference list is maintained as a text file, one minion-name per line.
 Lines starting with '#' are comment lines.
 The filename is `saltgui/static/minions.txt`.
 All differences with this file are highlighted on the Keys page.